landodotworld/nextstep/README.md

 # Purpose
-My drive is peace, freedom, dream, transparency, human, learning, pace and superfast progress.
-Time is everything.
-If I invest time on it, it's because I really believe on the long term potential.
-Continuous transformation, super flexible and fast execution for real impact.
+Time is everything!
+I am pace execution.
+Obcessed and motivated by fast executionm growth and long term potential.

 # About me
 It was challenging to live as a teenager away from the city.
 Today it is a gift to have this farm as our family <a href="https://www.instagram.com/epicoshouse/">life project.</a> <br>